 The research proposal should be properly formatted and consistent with accepted conventions.
 Avoid the wall of text.
 The research question should be underlined, key points italicized, and big ideas in boldface type.
 The use of bullets is typically acceptable.
 All this formatting will help reviewers who are skimming and with readers reviewing large numbers of applications, they will be skimming.
 Use graphics and figures appropriately, a visual element can be well worth the words they are traded for, but they should also be relevant (see here for example).
 In summary, make it pretty!

 Lastly, as with the personal statement, the research proposal is part of an application package and therefore needs to feed off of and inform the rest of the package’s contents.
-Please see Appendix for Writing a Successful Fellowship Proposal presentation by MIT Professor Stephen Bell for more assistance and suggestions.
+Please see Writing a Successful Fellowship Proposal presentation by MIT Professor Stephen Bell for more assistance and suggestions.